pwilmart/pwilmart.github.io/_posts/2021-04-22-Parent-ion-tolerance.md

 The answer was that wide tolerance searches performed better.
 However, that was so long ago that the computers were evolutionally closer to slide rules than to today's super computers that also function as telephones.
 Narrow tolerance searches were faster.
 The convenience of faster searches is what tipped the scales.
 Convenience is the only factor that drives wide adoption of new tech.
 And that is where we are today.
 Sitting in front of idle computers that are hundreds of times faster than a decade ago because the narrow tolerance search finished while you blinked.
 Now that speed is irrelevant for most uses, maybe it is time to revisit the question of what parent ion mass tolerance performs best for basic uses?

+> There was a proteomics field that predates Orbitraps.
+I know, that is crazy talk, but it is true.
+We all wore tweed jackets, smoked pipes, had mustaches, and lived in brick building basements (mostly in the UK).
+No wait, that was the mass spec world before proteomics discovered proteins...

 ## What data to use?

 Now that we have enormous public data repositories, finding data to use to answer questions is no longer a problem.
 Do we use some artificial concoction because we think we can predict the outcome?
 Do we use yeast or HeLa cells?
 (I think yeast and HeLa cells make perfect proteomics datasets as part of their normal cell cycles.)
 Or do we go all in with less than perfect real world samples?
 Check out the blog post title if you are unsure of the answer.

-How about a wide dynamic range biological fluid (urine) from a rarely studied organism (California sea lions) that we know very little about ([PXD009019](https://www.ebi.ac.uk/pride/archive/projects/PXD009019))?
-That sounds perfect to me.
+How about a wide dynamic range biological fluid (urine) from a rarely studied organism (California sea lions) that we know very little about? ([PXD009019](https://www.ebi.ac.uk/pride/archive/projects/PXD009019)) sounds perfect to me.
 I had already done a re-analysis of that data in [this repository](https://github.com/pwilmart/Sea_lion_urine_SpC).

 > Neely, B.A., Prager, K.C., Bland, A.M., Fontaine, C., Gulland, F.M. and Janech, M.G., 2018.
 Proteomic analysis of urine from California Sea Lions (Zalophus californianus): A resource for urinary biomarker discovery.
 Journal of proteome research, 17(9), pp.3281-3291.